HW 06 - Creating interactive web applications with Shiny

 Submission

-You will still submit a PDF to Gradescope that contains your source code for each exercise, but you also need to publish the rendered Quarto files in your repo using GitHub Pages.
+You will still submit a PDF to Gradescope that contains your source code for each exercise, but you also need to deploy the Shiny apps.
+We will not evaluate Shiny apps we cannot access, and we will not clone repos to attempt to run the apps locally.
+It is your responsibility to ensure they are successfully deployed on the internet.

 • Go to http://www.gradescope.com and click Log in in the top right corner.